 Advanced Scrum Master

-Scrum is deceptively simple: it can be taught in two days.
-Truly mastering Scrum requires a lot more practice.
+Although Scrum is deceptively simple:, truly mastering it requires more practice.
 This one-day training teaches you to coach Scrum teams to reach their full potential, even in challenging environments.
-The training allows students to cherry-pick up to five topics from our Scrum Master Academy for in-depth coverage during the day.
+Students choose five topics from our full Scrum Master Academy to explore in more depth during the day.
 Part of the training is reserved to discuss open topics determined by the students at the start of the day.
-Taught in Dutch or English.
+Taught in Dutch and English.

-- you have six months (minimum) experience as a Scrum Master or Agile Coach.
+- Yes - if you have six months (minimum) experience as a Scrum Master or Agile Coach.

-- you have a working knowledge of all aspects of Scrum.
+- Yes- If you have working knowledge of all aspects of Scrum.

-- you are interested in coaching Scrum teams to achieve their full potential.
+- Yes - If you are interested in coaching Scrum teams to achieve their full potential.